-Monmouthshire has been successful in a bid to the GovTech Catalyst and has been allocated up to £1.25m of Cabinet Office funding to encourage technology firms to develop and pilot solutions to loneliness and limited rural transport.
+Monmouthshire’s successful bid to the GovTech Catalyst resulted in an allocation of up to £1.25m of Cabinet Office funding to encourage technology firms to develop and pilot solutions to loneliness and limited rural transport.
 Firms have a free reign to suggest solutions via a pre-commercial procurement (PCP) process called the small business research initiative or SBRI for short.
 In Phase 1, five potential projects will be selected to receive funding up to £50,000 each to cover research and development costs.
 The best of these could be awarded funding up to £500,000 in Phase 2 to turn these potential solutions into viable products or services.

 To develop a potential solution you must first understand the challenge……

 Monmouthshire is a semi-rural county in South East Wales with a population of around 93,000.
 We are blessed with diverse and beautiful surroundings, thriving towns and vast amounts of social capital.
 Yet the diversity of our landscape has it’s challenges.
 Loneliness has a significant impact on people’s health and well-being.
 There is a direct correlation between loneliness, our increasingly ageing population and the unravelling of our sense of community.

 Reducing budgets in public services also means there is less money available to subsidise traditional transport services.
 This is a major issue in rural areas where journey times on public transport to a local services can exceed two hours.
 As a result residents are heavily dependent on private cars which is costly, both financially and environmentally exacerbating problems of loneliness and making it harder for young people to access training and employment.